 Subject Registration / IRB approval

-- All subjects participating in MEG studies are required to have a valid medical record number.A medical record number can be obtained by submitting a completed NIH-54 form to the Admissions Office (Building 10, Room 1C242
+- All subjects participating in MEG studies are required to have a valid medical record number

 - An IRB approved consent form must be signed by all subjects prior to participating in any MEG research study.
 Investigators are required to satisfy all Clinical Center documentation requirements.

-- It will be the responsibility of the PI to assure that subjects have completed all consent forms and submitted all documentation.
+- It will be the responsibility of the PI to assure that subjects are properly registered and have completed all consent forms and submitted all documentation.

-- Although MEG/EEG poses no known risk to subjects, certain subjects will be ruled out for participation in research due to factors involving metallic foreign bodies which may prevent obtaining "good" data because of excessive artifacts.
+- Unlike MRI, MEG and EEG pose no known risk to subjects, although certain subjects will be ruled out for participation in research due to factors involving metallic foreign bodies.
+Due to the high sensitivity of the MEG detectors, the presence of metal in the body may cause excessive artifacts in the data.
 In addition, certain physical conditions may make subjects ineligible to participate.

 - It will be the responsibility of the PI to pre-screen subjects for the below listed contraindications during the selection process.

 - Conditions that will rule out a subject due to excessive artifacts: